karempudi/narsil/narsil/liverun/README.md

 datasets.py and utils.py have databundling capabilites and utils needed in the GUI both in the front and backend

+exptUI.py has all the classes that hook up the buttons with appropriate funcitonality in the UI using he ui_window.py files of each of the windows in the UI directory.

 ## Database